PeixotoLab/RNAseq_sleep/README.md

-# RNA-seq (bulk and snRNA) of sleep deprivation in wildtype and Shank3 mutant mice
+# RNA-seq (bulk and snRNA) of sleep deprivation in wildtype mice

-This repository contains the code and analyses for the analysis of bulk RNA-seq and snRNA-seq analysis of sleep deprivation in wildtype and Shank3 mutant mice
+This repository contains the code and analyses for the analysis of bulk RNA-seq and snRNA-seq analysis of sleep deprivation in wildtype C57BL/J6 mice.

 ## Authors